 Because money market funds are considered to be safer than other investments such as equities, long-term average returns on money market funds may be lower than long-term average returns on riskier investments.
 Over long periods, inflation can eat away at your returns, and you might be better served with higher-yielding investments if you have the capacity and desire to take the risk.

 In some cases, money market funds can become illiquid, which helps to reduce problems during market turmoil.
 Funds can impose liquidity fees that require you to pay for cashing out.
 They may also use redemption gates, or temporary suspensions, which require you to wait before receiving proceeds from a money market fund.

 Where to Get a Money Market Fund

 When it comes to money market funds, you have choices.
-They are easy to find at brokerage houses and mutual fund companies – your free cash is sometimes swept into a money market fund automatically.
-More recently, banks are offering money market funds to their customers.
+They are plentiful at brokerage houses and mutual fund companies—any free cash in your accounts might automatically go into a money market fund.

 Before investing in a money market fund (or any other fund), read the fund’s prospectus carefully.
 This disclosure document explains some of the risks, fees, minimums, and other features of each fund.

 How are money market funds taxed?

 Not all money market funds are taxable, so if you're concerned about taxation, you may want to consider a money market fund that invests in tax-free municipal securities.
 Other money market funds do incur taxable events.
 If you own one of those kinds of funds, you will receive a 1099-INT to help you file your tax returns.
 Most interest will be taxed at your federal tax rate.

 How much are money market accounts yielding?